Testeh69/ML_learning/README.md

 ---
 > [!NOTE]
+> The computer does not understand letters so we have to convert letters into numbers.
+>
 > For certain ressources, you need to have things installed first for this ressources to run without accident.
 >
 > Please note that I am a French student studying AI and computer science during my free time.
 While I strive for accuracy, errors may occur.
 If you identify any inaccuracies, kindly notify me via email at norefice45@gmail.com.